Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence: Some remarks on the notion of ball-convergence and topology of ball spaces

-Unfortunately, we cannot reverse this implication as we have to face the following example in a~metric setting: {\begin{example} Let $x,x_1,x_2,\dots$ be distinct points.
-Let $X=\{x,x_1,x_2,\dots\}$.
+Unfortunately, we cannot reverse this implication as we have to face the following example in a~metric setting: {\begin{example} Consider a collection of distinct points $x,x_1,x_2,\dots$.
+Put $X:=\{x,x_1,x_2,\dots\}$.
 Define a metric on $X$ as follows